-The master of science in computational finance is designed for students interested in computational or quantitative finance careers in banking, finance, and a growing number of additional industries.
-Professionals in these fields use their strengths in business, modeling, and data analysis to understand and use complex financial models, often involving differential and stochastic calculus.
+The MS in computational finance is designed for students interested in computational or quantitative finance careers in banking, finance, and a growing number of additional industries.
+Professionals in these fields use their strengths in business, modeling, and data analysis to understand and use complex financial models.

 The program addresses a vital and growing career field, reaching beyond banking and finance.
 Typical job titles include risk analyst, research associate, quantitative analyst, quantitative structured credit analyst, credit risk analyst, quantitative investment analyst, quantitative strategist, data analyst, senior data analyst, fixed income quantitative analyst, and financial engineer.